Spain's public prosecutor files rebellion charge against jailed Catalan politicians

 Spain's Solicitor General, which represents the state, meanwhile filed charges of sedition and misuse of public funds against the Catalan politicians.

-It asked for a 12-year sentence for Junqueras, 11 and a half for five former ministers, 10 years of Forcadell and eight years for Sànchez and Cuixart.
+It asked for a 12-year sentence for Junqueras, 11 and a half for five former ministers, 10 years for Forcadell and eight years for Sànchez and Cuixart.

-Rebellion is punishable by between 15-30 years under Spanish law, while sedition carries sentences of between 10-15 years.
+Rebellion is punishable by between 15-30 years in prison under Spanish law, while sedition carries jail terms of between 10-15 years.

 Following the Catalan government's unilateral declaration of independence, the Spanish government under then Prime Minister Mariano Rajoy activated Article 155 of the Constitution, which restricted Catalonia's regional autonomy, dissolved regional institutions and temporarily brought them under Madrid's direct rule.